-The Vejle Food Photo Festival this year was amazing.
-Every other year this small city in Denmark hosts the worlds biggest food photography event.
-Sounds like an odd combination but it is in fact a really good one.
+The Vejle Food Photo Festival 2017 was amazing.
+Every other year this small city in Denmark hosts the world’s biggest food photography event.
+It sounds like an odd combination but it is in fact a really good one.

 So there I was, having a ball, and I learned a thing or two!
 Or five, as it happens.